Guyana Driver's Licence Guide 2026

 A provisional licence is valid for 3 months and can be renewed up to 3 times.
 While driving with a provisional licence, you must be accompanied by a licensed driver.
 You must display "L" plates on the front and rear of the vehicle.
 Driving alone on a provisional licence is an offence.

-All new applicants must pass the Learner Drivers' Theoretical Programme before proceeding to the practical road test.
+This is the first step in the process.
+All new applicants must pass the Learner Drivers' Theoretical Programme before they can apply for a provisional licence or proceed to the practical road test.
 The written exam tests your knowledge of Guyana's road signs, traffic laws, and safe driving practices.

 1